 You can build it once, set it up on the server, and scale it worldwide.
 And you need 2-3 people on board to provide excellent customer support to serve thousands of paying users and earn tens of thousands in monthly recurring profit.

 The formula is pretty simple.
-Margin is pretty high for SaaS products.
+Margin is pretty high for Software as a Service products.

-Most of the products we build for our clients and our products are SaaS products.
+Most of the products we build for our clients and our products are Software as a Service products.
 And I love it.

-Now, If you run a business and would love to launch your own software, SaaS Product, or mobile app, and if you would love to get my personal help with it, then leave an application in the link below this video, and we’ll get back to you within one working day.
+Now, If you run a business and would love to launch your own software, Software as a Service Product, or mobile app, and if you would love to get my personal help with it, then leave an application in the link below this video, and we’ll get back to you within one working day.